nshamee/nshamee/README.md

 **`Software Engineer`**

 I am a software developer who is a student at Hunter College.
 I believe that software is a product that, if leveraged well, can improve people's quality of life and make it easier.
-My interests lie in Data Analysis, with past experience working with the NYC Government.

 <!--## Current Projects: